-It might not be the first item of priority on their list before they buy, but the closer they get to giving up their cold hard cash, the more they think about how they feel about your service team.
-You might have the best product at the best price, but if they don’t like you or trust you, you’re not going to get their business.
+Whether or not you're a cut above the average service advisor might not be the first item of priority on the customer's list before they buy, but the closer they get to giving up their cold hard cash, the more they think about how they feel about your service team.
+You might have the best product at the best price, but if they don’t like you or trust you, you’re not going to earn their business.

 Every person on the planet with at least one arm is capable of greeting potential customers with a warm handshake, a big smile, and a cheerful greeting.
-That alone puts you head and shoulders above most of your competition.
+That alone puts you head and shoulders above most of your competition as a service advisor.

 Here are a few more tips that will give you a leg up on the average competitor: